From Primal to Carnivore - a 10-year journey. Part 2

-I remember going to a meal with my sister-in-law, who is a nurse.
+I remember going to a meal with my family friend.
 My plate was piled high with bacon, sausage, and other tasty foods.
 Her eyes got big and wide.
 She could not believe that I could eat that much, but by the look of shock on her face, it appeared that I should be dropping dead from eating that much fat.

 Not only did I not die, but I also kept losing weight.